Day 1

 Riding: 4 - 6 hours

-After breakfast you'll be transferred to the small, picturesque town of Chicoana which is 45km from Salta city.
-Here you will meet your horses to start your trail.
-Ride uphill to 2400m from where you will feel you can touch the clouds.
+After breakfast you'll be transferred to meet your horses, either at the equestrian centre or at San Pedro Chapel.
+Start your trail and ascend uphill to 2400m from where you will feel you can touch the clouds.
 Stop for a light 'campero' lunch whilst enjoying the view of contrasting landscapes and then continue your ride to Quebrada de Escoipe.
-Here you will leave the horses and transfer to Chicoana to overnight in the beautiful boutique Bo Hotel.
+Here you will leave the horses and transfer to Chicoana to overnight.
 Dinner will be taken in a traditional Criollo restaurant.

 Day 4